-Mr. Olson (Class III director and nominee for re-election) is not considered independent because of his employment as Chairman of the Company.
-Mr. Potts (nominee for Class III director) is not considered independent because of his employment as CEO and President of the Company.
+Mr. Olson (Class III director) is not considered independent because of his previous employment as Chairman and CEO of the Company.
+Mr. Potts (Class III director) is not considered independent because of his employment as Chairman, CEO and President of the Company.

 Shareholder and Other Interested Party Communications with Directors.
 The Nominating and Governance Committee has adopted a policy for shareholders and other interested parties to send communications to the Board.
-Shareholders and other interested parties who desire to communicate with our directors or a particular director may write to: Winnebago Industries, Inc., Attn: Vice President-General Counsel and Secretary, 605 West Crystal Lake Road, Forest City, Iowa 50436; or e-mail: rbeebe@winnebagoind.com.
+Shareholders and other interested parties who desire to communicate with our directors or a particular director may write to: Winnebago Industries, Inc., Attn: Vice President-General Counsel and Secretary, 605 West Crystal Lake Road, Forest City, Iowa 50436; or e-mail: sfolkers@winnebagoind.com.
 All communications must be accompanied by the following information (i) if the person submitting the communication is a shareholder, a statement of the number of shares of Common Stock that the person holds; (ii) if the person submitting the communication is not a shareholder and is submitting the communication to the non-Management directors as an interested party, the nature of the person's interest in Winnebago Industries; (iii) any special interest, meaning an interest not in the capacity of a shareholder, of the person in the subject matter of the communication; and (iv) the address, telephone number and e-mail address, if any, of the person submitting the communication.
-Communications received from shareholders and other interested parties to the Board of Directors will be reviewed by the Vice President-General Counsel and Secretary, or such other person designated by all non-Management members of the Board, and if they are relevant to, and consistent with, our operations and policies that are approved by all non-Management members of the Board, they will be forwarded to the Lead Director or applicable Board member or members as expeditiously as reasonably practicable.
+Communication secieved from shareholders and other interested parties to the Board of Directors will be reviewed by the Vice President-General Counsel and Secretary, or such other person designated by all non-Management members of the Board, and if they are relevant to, and consistent with, our operations and policies that are approved by all non-Management members of the Board, they will be forwarded to the Lead Director or applicable Board member or members as expeditiously as reasonably practicable.

 Risk Management Oversight Process.
 We face a number of material risks, including financial and operational risks.
-Given the importance of monitoring these risks, the Board has charged its Audit Committee with oversight responsibility of the Company's overall risk management practices and policies, which includes the review with Management of policies and analyses with respect to financial risk and fraud risk assessment and related risk management.
-The Audit Committee meets on a regular basis to review the business risk management practices, at which time applicable members of senior management, including our Chairman, CEO, and CFO, provide reports to the Audit Committee.
+Given the importance of monitoring these risks, the Board has charged its Audit Committee with oversight responsibility of the Company's overall risk management practices and policies.
+This includes the review with Management of policies and analysis with respect to financial risk, operational risk and the risk of fraud.
+On an annual basis, the Management team completes a risk assessment survey.
+The results of this survey are reviewed by the Audit Committee to facilitate financial statement, operational and strategic risk discussions at the senior management and overall Board level.
+The Audit Committee meets on a regular basis to review the business risk management practices, at which time applicable members of senior management, including our Chairman and CEO, and CFO, provide reports to the Audit Committee.
 While the Audit Committee retains this oversight responsibility, it coordinates this oversight with other committees of the Board having primary oversight responsibility for specific risks (see "Committees of the Board" above).
 Each of the Board's standing committees, in turn, receives regular reports from members of senior management concerning Management's assessment of Company risks within the purview of such committee.